-As a general recommendation, the dose should be individually adjusted.
+As a general recommendation, the dose should be individually adjusted and the lowest effective dose given for the shortest possible duration.

 Undesirable effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms (see section 4.4 Special warnings and precautions for use).